Bill Pay

 - Navigate to Bill Pay → Bills.

-- Select the Recurring Templates tab at the top of the bill list.
+- Click the Recurring Templates tab at the top of the bill list.

-Each row displays the template's creation date, bill date, due date, ID, vendor name, and type (shown as Recurring Template).
-From here you can see all templates at a glance and take action on any of them.
+Each row displays the template's creation date, bill date, due date, ID, vendor, and type (shown as Recurring Template).

 Managing Recurring Templates